Within This Page

 Depending on the program of the warehouse being designed, space types may vary dramatically.
 See also WBDG Warehouse Space Type.

 - Storage Space

 - Office Space

 - Loading Docks for shipping and receiving

 - Computer Centers

-- Be designed based on current and future needs.
+- Design the warehouse based on current and future needs.

-- Be designed with fire protection capacity to accommodate storage of materials with a greater fire hazard, especially needed with high plastic product content or packaging, and plastic shrink-wrapped pallets.
+Design with fire protection capacity to accommodate storage of materials with a greater fire hazard; especially needed with high plastic product content or packaging, and plastic shrink-wrapped pallets.

 - Maximize utilization of space while providing adequate circulation paths for personnel and material handling equipment such as forklift trucks.

 - Use higher bays to take advantage of height allowances in the space.